 Whilst the final summative task might have a fairly traditional format of a written assignment or report, the formative tasks enable students to explore other activities fundamental to good practice within the workplace.
 Critical reflection on personal performance is a key part of each module and is integral to all aspects of the programme.

-The purpose of the Leadership and Management Skills for the Workplace (BA) is to create an attractive undergraduate programme that truly responds to the changing needs of learners in the workplace and for those who are seeking to improve their prospects of a return to the workplace.
+The purpose of the Leadership and Management Skills for the Workplace (BA) (Hons) is to create an attractive undergraduate programme that truly responds to the changing needs of learners in the workplace and for those who are seeking to improve their prospects of a return to the workplace.

 The programme has been compiled to ensure that graduates are equipped with appropriate underpinning knowledge, understanding and skills, which will allow them to be effective within the constantly changing global market.
-The ability to make an immediate impact and an on-going contribution in the workplace will be an important aspect.
+The ability to make an immediate impact and an ongoing contribution in the workplace will be an important aspect.

 As such they will be proficient in a team environment, have acquired skills that will enable them to effectively communicate, be able to identify appropriate strategies to solve organisational problems, be able to contribute to reflective practice and have the confidence and capability to develop as life-long learners.

-To find out about scholarships, bursaries and other funding opportunities that are available please visit our Scholarships and Bursaries section.
+You may be eligible for funding to help support your study.
+To find out about scholarships, bursaries and other funding opportunities that are available please visit our Bursaries and Scholarships section.